deep7686/telephone-widget/Readme.txt

 -----------------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------------

-Version 1.1 release with following functionalities:
+Version 1.1 released with following functionalities:

 1. You can set more the one format for a country